LAripping/watchlist-widget/README.md

 4. Launch the app and populate your watchlist using one of the following ways:

-   * From an IMDB list - Just make sure your list is public!
+   * From an IMDB list - *Just make sure your list is public!*

      > ...official IMDB guidance on the relevant [FAQ](https://help.imdb.com/article/imdb/track-movies-tv/watchlist-faq/G9PA556494DM8YBA#)

-     The app will make sure the pulled list of titles is always up to date
+     The app (and widget) will always show the latest version of specified list

    * From a pre-exported IMDB list, downloaded as a CSV file to your device

-5. Register for a free OMDB API key [here](http://www.omdbapi.com/apikey.aspx) and specify it in the app's settings
+5. You like posters don't you?
+Register for a free OMDB API key [here](http://www.omdbapi.com/apikey.aspx) and specify it in the app's settings

    > ...otherwise I'd need to do naughty stuff with the private IMDB API